 The Medical Perils of Street Youth

 Young people who live on the street - commonly known as 'street youth' - represent a population at great risk for acquisition of HIV and hepatitis C. Much of this excess risk is due to the high prevalence of intravenous drug use and high-risk sexual behavior in this group.
 Since 2007, recent chief resident Scott Hadland has worked with researchers in his hometown of Vancouver, Canada, to study risk behaviors and the risk they confer for infectious disease transmission among street youth.
 Scott’s work led to 10 publications during his residency years.
 He focused on patterns of depression among street youth according to the illicit drugs that they use (J Adolesc Health), and also showed that there is an elevated risk for acquiring hepatitis C among youth who report a history of childhood sexual abuse (Prevent Med).
 As a resident, Scott was twice nominated for the Society of Adolescent Health and Medicine's New Investigator Award, and was awarded the Academic Pediatric Association's Award for Best Abstract by a Resident at the Pediatric Academic Societies Annual Meeting.
 His research has been featured in the Canadian press, including in articles in The National Post, The Toronto Star, The Vancouver Sun and MacLean’s Magazine, and has resulted in on-air interviews on CBC Radio One and Global Television.
 Here in the BCRP, Scott was recognized by the Boston University Medical Students with a teaching award and continued to teach residents in his role as chief resident.
-Scott is continuing his work with at-risk youth as a fellow in adolescent medicine at Boston Children’s Hospital and became an Associate Program Director for the BCRP at Boston Medical Center.
+Scott recently completed a fellowship in adolescent medicine at Boston Children’s Hospital and became an Associate Program Director for the BCRP at Boston Medical Center.